-Legislative Platform: Seek, advocate, and support legislation and administrative efforts, budgetary proposals, and regulations which would:
+2. Seek, advocate, and support legislative and administrative efforts, budgetary proposals, and regulations which would:

-1. Provide funding to analyze, plan, design, construct, and maintain facilities to improve Delta levees and waterways in San Joaquin County for the protection of urban communities' critical water supplies and statewide levee system infrastructure.

-2. Provide \$2 million in funding assistance for the Lower San Joaquin River Urban Flood Protection Feasibility Study.
+a.
+Provide State funding to analyze, plan, design, construct, and maintain facilities to improve Delta levees and waterways in San Joaquin County for the protection of urban communities, critical water supplies, and statewide levee system infrastructure, including non-project levees; and b.
+Appropriate \$619,000 in State matching funds for the Lower San Joaquin River Feasibility Study.